tacopoweredmodem/.github/profile/README.md

 # Computers can be fun, or at the very least, worry-free

-Remember when new technology was *exciting* — not scary?
+Remember when new technology was *exciting* and not scary?

 Remember when you couldn't wait to see what it could do, instead of wondering what it might do to you?